microsoft/infersharpaction/README.md

 ```

 ## Limitations
 - GitHub does not support hosting Linux containers on Windows at the time of this writing.
 Your CI pipeline needs to run on Linux.
 If your current CI pipeline runs on Windows, however, you can create a dependent workflow, using artifacts to transport the binaries to another Linux host to run the analysis.
-We are working on the next version to address this.

 ## Known Issues
 - We don't have control over the build agents.
 If the project is too big, the analysis may time out.
 We are working on the next version to address this.